Configure and Manage Autonomous Data Guard

 3. Fast start failover lag limit: If automatic failover is enabled and the protection mode is Maximum Performance, the Fast start failover lag limit value is displayed in seconds.
 By default, this value is set to 30 seconds, but you can change it to any value between 5 and 3600 seconds.

-4. Click Save Changes.
+4. Save your changes.

-On the Oracle Cloud Infrastructure console the Autonomous Container Database state shows UPDATING until the updated Autonomous Data Guard settings are applied.
+On the Oracle Cloud Infrastructure console, the Autonomous Container Database state shows UPDATING until the updated Autonomous Data Guard settings are applied.

 Convert Physical Standby to Snapshot Standby